 LTRC Lacrosse Club Director- Jeff Lange

 While Club teams will play as LTRC and use LTRC facilities, Club Teams in these age groups are self-funded due to its elective nature.
 All money collected will go directly toward the Club Teams and administered through LTRC.
 Every player is expected to contribute an equal amount to cover the costs.

 2020 Estimated Cost per player: $400-$650 based on age group.

 - Tournament entry fees

-- Team provided player swag/niform package including shooter shirt, socks, helmet sticker package, practice pinneys, backpack
+- Team provided player swag/niform package including shooter shirt, socks, helmet sticker package, practice pinneys, backpack or equivalent

 - Indoor field rental fees

 - Winter skills program

 Individual Player Assessment provided to parents

 Participation in Greater Howard County Club Lacrosse Conference- largest Club League in US (team specific)